idleberg/Bootstrap-Listr/README.md

 `lint`    | Run tasks to lint all CSS and JavaScript `reset`   | Reset config.json to default
 `swatch`  | Select default Bootstrap theme

+Arguments can be used to control the setup task.
+By default, Bootstrap Listr uses a customized, smaller Bootstrap library.
+If you want to use the full library, you can override this using `gulp setup --bootstrap=full`.
+To build the application using the minimum of components use `gulp setup --min`.
+Use `gulp setup --debug` to include libraries for debugging.

 ### CDN